 Hybrid Lily bulbs come with our personal guarantee that they are correctly labeled, true-to-name, healthy, and will grow and bloom in your garden when properly planted in a suitable location.
 Potted bulbs are guaranteed to be true-to-name only, not for failure to grow.
 (See more info below.)
 We include planting checklists with all orders, and can help you with even the most difficult locations.

-Due to the special growing requirements of wild lilies and Eucomis (Pineapple Lilies), we do not offer replacement for failure to grow.
+Due to the special growing requirements of species or wild lilies, we do not offer replacement for failure to grow.
 Although these will thrive under normal circumstances, they do require more care on your part to ensure success, and could take several years to settle into their new home.
 Lilium Species are guaranteed to be top quality when received, true-to-name, and healthy.
 Most of our species are started from seed in greenhouses.
+We also do not guarantee winter survival for lilies planted outside of their recommended USDA Zones.
+Although lilies will survive in colder areas than recommended with the proper care, Orientals, for example, will not survive a typical St. Paul winter without protection.

 What if I have a problem?